NeilBersabe-Iaac/compute.rhino3d.appserver/src/examples/solihiya00_v3/readme.md

+Solihiya is a parametric pavillion configurator based from the philippine sunburst weaving pattern of the same name.
+The aim of the configurator is to the give users insight on different shadow and pattern behaviours when subjected to

+Links
+Link to Pages:

 The Solihiya project is based from the Filipino traditional weaving pattern called solihiya.
 And the goal of the configurator is to create a pavilion with varying openings that responds to light and solar angles The configurator has simple parameters that could control solar directions that is an attractor for opening variation in the shell pattern